-One of the biggest puzzle for those who have sprite with different palette is making sure everything fit together.
+One of the biggest puzzles for those who have sprites with different palettes is making sure everything fits together.
 Why?
 Because sprite share palettes!
-As an example, if you change Celes hair color to blue, Sabin, Edgar and Leo's hair will be blue.
+For example, if you change Celes' hair color to blue, Sabin, Edgar, and Leo will all have blue hair.

-Also there are two 16 colors palettes assigned for each character, one palette for battle and one for maps and overworld.
-Most of the time they match but they are exceptions.
+Also, there are two 16 color palettes assigned to each character: one palette for battle and one for the maps/overworld.
+Most of the time they match, but there are exceptions.
 There are 8 battle palettes (located at \$ED6300) and 32 overworld palettes (located at \$E68000).
 Here are the first 7 of each type:

-They are both assigned in a different way.
-The battle palette is assigned via a table of 26 one byte entries for the palette ID (14 first entries being the main cast in regular order).
+They are each assigned in a different way.
+The battle palette is assigned via a table of 26 one byte entries for the palette ID.
+The first 14 entries are the main cast in regular order.
 This table is located at \$C2CE2B.
-As for the overworld palette it is assigned by event usually when recruiting the character.
-Map characters are reused, as an example character \$07 is first a moogle, then a ghost to finally become Strago.
-There is many palette assignations needed in a case like this.
+As for the overworld palette, it is assigned by event, usually when recruiting the character.
+Map characters are reused; for example, character \$07 is a moogle and a ghost before finally becoming Strago.
+This means that character \$07 has their palette changed several times over the course of the game.

-This palette and sprite changes document made by runelancer is quite handy to find which event code need to be changed.
-Check also Lockirby's Event Document for the use of command \$43 that change the palette.
-As an example if you want to set Locke to palette 05, the command would be 43 01 05, because Locke is actor 01.
+This palette and sprite changes document made by runelancer is quite handy to find which event code need to be changed when you want to change a character's palette.
+Also check out Lockirby's Event Document for the use of command \$43 that changes the palette.
+For example, if you want to set Locke to palette 05, the command would be 43 01 05 because Locke is actor 01.

-While there are many overworld palettes all regular characters and character NPCs use a palette ID between 0 and 5, with exception of Esper Terra that use overworld palette 8 and battle palette 6.
-The reason for you being unable to use 6 and 7 is due to those palettes not being able compatible with save/store/character selection screens.
-For NPCs, the palette ID is located in the NPC data, it's something that can be edited easily with FF6LE.
+While there are many overworld palettes, all regular characters and character NPCs use a palette ID between 0 and 5, with the exception of Esper Terra who uses overworld palette 8 and battle palette 6.
+The reason for you being unable to use 6 and 7 is due to those palettes not being compatible with the save/shop/character selection screens.
+For NPCs, the palette ID is located in the NPC data.
+It's something that can be edited easily with FF6LE.
 Here are two tables of the palettes used by the main sprites and main NPCs.
-Some NPCs can be used with different palettes such as most generic NPCs, however they only appear in the table with their default palette.
+Some NPCs can be used with different palettes (such as most generic NPCs), but they only appear in the table with their default palette.